Tips for when your job search isn’t working

 Make Job Search Connections

-Having connections that want to help can make job searching a less of a headache, a great place to get good connections is LinkedIn.
+Having connections that want to help can make job searching less of a headache, a great place to get good connections is LinkedIn.
 As well as your connections, a good idea is to ask friends, family or colleagues for feedback and tips on your CV and your job search strategy.

 Check out our latest recruitment blog on Getting the most out of your interview